Mark D. Troutman, PhD, CFP®

 On a personal level, ensure that you have updated your virus protection and backed up key files.
 Kirk Capital Advisors, along with the support of our custodians, has sought the best in cyber security protection for your accounts.
 You should be vigilant, yet calm.
 We certainly are.

-Protect yourself, weather the storm, and focus on a long term strategy to protect you and the ones whom you hold dear.
-We stand ready to assist you in that calling. ■
+Protect yourself, weather the storm, and focus on a long-term strategy to protect yourself and the ones whom you hold dear.
+We stand ready to assist you in that calling.